 If you are using WEPNow you need to make up your network key.

 It doesn't matter what this key is, as long as it is random.
 A network key is a password that is 26 characters long, and made up of only the letters A,B,C,D,E,F and the numbers 0,1,2,3,4,5,6,7,8,9.
 If you are using 128 bit WEP, then your key must be exactly 26 characters long, and the more random it is, the better it is.
 Here is an example of a random 128 bit network key:

 Onnce you have made up your key, write it down somewhere.
-You will need it at each computer that you are going to connect to your network.
+You will need it at each device that you are going to connect to your network.

 Now put the key you made up in the box called WEP Key 1.

 When you're finished, click Save near the bottom of the screen to save your changes.

 And that's it!
 You're done!